 Abstract.
-In this paper a new hybrid conjugate gradient algorithm is proposed and analyzed.
-The famous parameter $\beta_k$ is computed as a convex combination of the Polak-Ribière-Polyak and the Dai-Yuan conjugate gradient algorithms, i.e. $\beta_k^N = (1-\theta_k)\beta_k^{PRP} + \theta_k\beta_k^{DY}$ .
-The parameter $\theta_k$ in convex combination is computed in such a way that the conjugacy condition is satisfied, independent of the line search.
-The line search uses the standard Wolfe conditions.
-The algorithm generates descent directions and when iterates jam the directions satisfy the sufficient descent condition.
-Numerical comparisons with conjugate gradient algorithms using a set of 750 unconstrained optimization problems, some of them from the CUTE library, show that this hybrid computational scheme outperforms the known hybrid conjugate gradient algorithms.
+New hybrid conjugate gradient algorithms are proposed and analyzed.
+In these hybrid algorithms the famous parameter β_k is computed as a convex combination of the Polak-Ribière-Polyak and Dai-Yuan conjugate gradient algorithms.
+In one hybrid algorithm the parameter in convex combination is computed in such a way that the conjugacy condition is satisfied, independent of the line search.
+In the other, the parameter in convex combination is computed in such a way that the conjugate gradient direction is the Newton direction.
+The algorithm uses the standard Wolfe line search conditions.
+Numerical comparisons with conjugate gradient algorithms using a set of 750 unconstrained optimization problems, some of them from the CUTE library, show that the hybrid conjugate gradient algorithms.